wjuncc/demo/_posts/2017-11-18-React-Radium-Demo3.markdown

 ignore IE9!

 ### Styling multiple elements in a single component ###
-Radium allows you to style multiple elements in the same component.
-You just have to give each element that has browser state modifiers like :hover or media queries a unique key or ref attribute:
+"Radium allows you to style multiple elements in the same component.
+You just have to give each element that has browser state modifiers like :hover or media queries a unique key or ref attribute:"

+means the eact elements unlimitly.
 ```javascript
 // Inside render
 return (